JonnyMcGregor/Lapse/README.md

 	Mapping of Delay Time to time intervals relative to bpm and time signature of DAW.

-	Confining node position to their designated parameter areas

 	Reverse effect determined by relative position of previous node in time area.

 	Saving node parameters after closing GUI in DAW.